Slow Mornings & Success

 My story starts with success, at least the way Mr. Elrod would describe it.
 I graduated college with just shy of a 4.0 and started work as an engineer.
-I bought a new car the day after I graduated.
-Three years later I bought a house.
+I bought a brand new car, and three years later I bought my first house.
 I made more money starting than anyone else I knew.
 Anyway you measured things: I was successful.
 I was ticking all the boxes earlier and faster than any generation of my family ever had: making lots of money, my own private office, my own house, a shiny new car.
-And I was miserable.
+I was miserable.

 No matter how it looked on paper, I hated my high pressure job, and the constant fear that I’d make a mistake.
-Outside of work I spent every spare minute writing poetry, reading spiritual and religious books, and doing pretty much the opposite of what I did at work.
-Eventually I gave up the job, the house, the everything.
+Outside of work I spent every spare minute writing poetry, reading books on spirituality and religion, and doing pretty much the opposite of what I did at work.
+Eventually I gave up the job, the house, and everything else.
 I moved to the other side of the country with just my cat and what I could fit into my Mini Cooper.

 Pointing In the Right Direction

 That could mean many things.
 10 years ago it meant quitting my “good” job and taking the risk to drive across the country to a totally new city, and do something I was terrified of (go back to school!).
 It was the best decision I’ve ever made.
-A few years after that it meant marrying a man I’d met just 9 short months before, and settling down to learn to be married, instead of pursuing a “good” career move after graduate school.
+A few years after that it meant marrying a man I’d met just 9 short months before, and settling down to learn to be married (and taking a part time job), instead of pursuing a “good” career move after graduate school.

 Retraining Our Expectations